Tronox (NYSE:TROX) Updates FY 2022 Earnings Guidance

-Tronox (NYSE:TROX – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $3.15-$3.59 for the period, compared to the consensus estimate of $3.23.
+Tronox (NYSE:TROX – Get Rating) updated its FY 2022 earnings guidance on Thursday.
+The company provided earnings per share guidance of $3.15-$3.59 for the period, compared to the consensus earnings per share estimate of $3.23.
 The company issued revenue guidance of -.

+Tronox (NYSE:TROX – Get Rating) last issued its quarterly earnings data on Wednesday, April 27th.
+The company reported $0.60 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.63 by ($0.03).
+Tronox had a return on equity of 19.25% and a net margin of 7.76%.
+During the same quarter in the previous year, the company posted $0.43 earnings per share.
+As a group, equities analysts predict that Tronox will post 3.27 earnings per share for the current year.

-A number of equities analysts have weighed in on the company.
-Bank of America lowered their price target on Tronox from $25.00 to $23.00 and set a buy rating on the stock in a research report on Tuesday, June 14th.
-StockNews.com started coverage on Tronox in a report on Thursday, March 31st.
+TROX has been the subject of a number of research reports.
+StockNews.com assumed coverage on shares of Tronox in a research report on Thursday, March 31st.
 They set a buy rating for the company.
-Barclays cut their price objective on shares of Tronox from $27.00 to $25.00 in a research report on Monday, May 2nd.
-Finally, Deutsche Bank Aktiengesellschaft decreased their price target on shares of Tronox from $22.00 to $20.00 in a research note on Friday.
-One equities research analyst has rated the stock with a hold rating and six have given a buy rating to the company.
-According to MarketBeat, the company presently has an average rating of Buy and an average price target of $25.83.
+Barclays dropped their target price on Tronox from $27.00 to $25.00 in a report on Monday, May 2nd.
+Bank of America decreased their price target on Tronox from $25.00 to $23.00 and set a buy rating for the company in a report on Tuesday, June 14th.
+Finally, Deutsche Bank Aktiengesellschaft dropped their price objective on shares of Tronox from $22.00 to $20.00 in a research note on Friday, June 17th.
+One research analyst has rated the stock with a hold rating and six have assigned a buy rating to the stock.
+Based on data from MarketBeat, the stock presently has a consensus rating of Moderate Buy and an average target price of $25.83.

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, June 24th.
-Stockholders of record on Monday, May 23rd will be paid a dividend of $0.125 per share.
-This represents a $0.50 dividend on an annualized basis and a dividend yield of 3.13%.
-The ex-dividend date is Friday, May 20th.
-Tronox’s dividend payout ratio is currently 28.09%.

-In other news, CFO Timothy C. Carlson acquired 5,000 shares of Tronox stock in a transaction dated Thursday, June 16th.
-The stock was acquired at an average cost of $15.86 per share, for a total transaction of $79,300.00.
-Following the completion of the purchase, the chief financial officer now owns 329,326 shares of the company’s stock, valued at $5,223,110.36.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, SVP Jeffrey N. Neuman purchased 3,000 shares of the stock in a transaction on Thursday, June 16th.
-The stock was acquired at an average cost of $16.04 per share, for a total transaction of $48,120.00.
-Following the acquisition, the senior vice president now directly owns 189,312 shares in the company, valued at $3,036,564.48.
+In related news, SVP Jeffrey N. Neuman acquired 3,000 shares of the firm’s stock in a transaction dated Thursday, June 16th.
+The shares were purchased at an average cost of $16.04 per share, for a total transaction of $48,120.00.
+Following the acquisition, the senior vice president now owns 189,312 shares in the company, valued at approximately $3,036,564.48.
+The purchase was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, CFO Timothy C. Carlson bought 5,000 shares of the company’s stock in a transaction that occurred on Thursday, June 16th.
+The stock was bought at an average price of $15.86 per share, with a total value of $79,300.00.
+Following the acquisition, the chief financial officer now directly owns 329,326 shares in the company, valued at approximately $5,223,110.36.
 The disclosure for this purchase can be found here.
-In the last three months, insiders have purchased 13,000 shares of company stock valued at $219,070.
-Corporate insiders own 1.60% of the company’s stock.
+In the last quarter, insiders have bought 13,000 shares of company stock worth $219,070.
+Insiders own 1.60% of the company’s stock.

-A number of hedge funds and other institutional investors have recently modified their holdings of the stock.
-Invesco Ltd. lifted its position in Tronox by 435.7% during the 1st quarter.
-Invesco Ltd. now owns 783,543 shares of the company’s stock valued at $15,507,000 after purchasing an additional 637,288 shares during the period.
-Arrowstreet Capital Limited Partnership increased its stake in shares of Tronox by 143.5% in the 1st quarter.
-Arrowstreet Capital Limited Partnership now owns 1,017,417 shares of the company’s stock valued at $20,135,000 after acquiring an additional 599,540 shares during the last quarter.
-Vanguard Group Inc. increased its stake in shares of Tronox by 3.6% in the 1st quarter.
-Vanguard Group Inc. now owns 11,688,618 shares of the company’s stock valued at $231,318,000 after acquiring an additional 401,480 shares during the last quarter.
-BlackRock Inc. increased its stake in shares of Tronox by 4.3% in the 1st quarter.
-BlackRock Inc. now owns 8,141,779 shares of the company’s stock valued at $161,127,000 after acquiring an additional 336,103 shares during the last quarter.
-Finally, Allianz Asset Management GmbH increased its stake in shares of Tronox by 1,124.3% in the 1st quarter.
-Allianz Asset Management GmbH now owns 237,995 shares of the company’s stock valued at $4,710,000 after acquiring an additional 218,556 shares during the last quarter.
-Institutional investors and hedge funds own 65.83% of the company’s stock.
+Several institutional investors and hedge funds have recently modified their holdings of the company.
+Quantbot Technologies LP grew its stake in shares of Tronox by 8.8% in the first quarter.
+Quantbot Technologies LP now owns 66,212 shares of the company’s stock worth $1,310,000 after acquiring an additional 5,336 shares in the last quarter.
+Dynamic Technology Lab Private Ltd purchased a new position in Tronox in the first quarter valued at $268,000.
+PDT Partners LLC grew its stake in Tronox by 27.1% during the 1st quarter.
+PDT Partners LLC now owns 47,523 shares of the company’s stock worth $940,000 after purchasing an additional 10,120 shares in the last quarter.
+State Street Corp increased its holdings in Tronox by 0.9% during the 1st quarter.
+State Street Corp now owns 2,422,143 shares of the company’s stock worth $48,236,000 after purchasing an additional 20,515 shares during the period.
+Finally, Invesco Ltd. raised its position in Tronox by 435.7% in the 1st quarter.
+Invesco Ltd. now owns 783,543 shares of the company’s stock valued at $15,507,000 after purchasing an additional 637,288 shares in the last quarter.
+65.83% of the stock is currently owned by institutional investors and hedge funds.

 Tronox Company Profile (Get Rating)